 Photography: Magnus Kermack

-This May I encouraged my colleagues to join me in an exercise challenge to walk, cycle, run or ride 1000km as a team to raise money for Vetlife.
+In May 2020, my colleagues and I took on a team exercise challenge to walk, cycle, run or ride 1000km to raise money for Vetlife.
 COVID19 had split our team into two with some members also on furlough and the challenge gave us something positive to work towards during what was otherwise a stressful time.
 We exceeded our target and completed over 1700km!
 I was so encouraged by the level of engagement and boost in team morale that I decided I wanted to share our event with the rest of the profession.

 Helen Wilkie Vet | Runner, Mountain Lover